 but it is an end user product.
 It is definitely for the Cloud user.

 Jo Maitland: Interesting.
-Switching tacks a little bit to the
+Switching tacks a little bit to the big guys.
+We

 are in earnings season right now, and Intel just reported a stellar

 quarter, and actually is attributing some of their success to